Modeling and characterization of materials and manufacturing processes

 Optimal mechanical design of machines and components

-Design, analysis and theoretical and experimental evaluation of machines and components, adding value from idea conception to the manufacturing process through calculation (resistance, fatigue), dynamic analysis (vibrations), redesign, design of detail, prototyping and even the construction of test benches when required.
+Design, analysis and theoretical and experimental evaluation of machines and components, adding value from the conception of the idea to the manufacturing process, through calculation (resistance, fatigue), dynamic analysis (vibrations), redesign, design of detail, prototyping and even the construction of test benches when required.
 Specialization in machines with rotating elements.

 -